 In the 1960s, mathematicians discovered that Instant Insanity could be elegantly solved using graph theory.
 While this approach is more complex than trial and error, it provides a systematic method that guarantees finding the solution.

 The mathematical approach treats each cube as a set of relationships between opposite faces.
 By representing these relationships as graphs and finding specific patterns, you can determine the exact orientation needed for each cube without physical manipulation.
+If this doesn't make any sense to you, don't worry it didn't make much sense to me either, but this YouTube video from PBS Infinite breaks it down quite well.

 You get three sides perfect and spend forever trying to fix the fourth.
 Sometimes you need to sacrifice a "good" side to achieve the overall solution.
 Don't get emotionally attached to partial progress.